How to Fix Activation Error: 0xC004C003 on Windows 11

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion

-Note: You can either get to this location manually or you can paste the entire path inside the navigation bar at the top and press Enter to get there instantly.
+Note: You can either reach this location manually, or you can paste the entire path into the navigation bar at the top and press Enter to arrive there instantly.

 Accessing the Product ID

-5. Inside the Product Id string, just go ahead and copy the generic product key, then return to the activation tab and add it in order to temporarily activate your operating system.
+5. Inside the Product ID string, simply copy the generic product key.
+Then, return to the activation tab and add it to temporarily activate your operating system.

-6. Reboot your PC and wait until you get the prompt warning you that your Windows is not activated anymore – when it appears, insert your own product key and you should be able to activate your Windows installation without getting the same 0xC004C003 activation error.
+6. Reboot your PC and wait until you receive the prompt warning that your Windows is no longer activated.
+When it appears, insert your own product key, and you should be able to activate your Windows installation without encountering the same 0xC004C003 activation error.

-If this method was not applicable in your particular scenario, move down to the next potential fix below.
+If this method was not applicable in your particular scenario, move on to the next potential fix below.

 5. Get in Touch with Microsoft

 If none of the methods above have worked in your case, chances are this activation issue is entirely beyond your control.
-It’s not uncommon to see this issue occurring due to an inconsistency related to the Microsoft account that is tied to the product key that’s giving you the 0xC004C003.
+It’s not uncommon to see this issue occur due to an inconsistency related to the Microsoft account tied to the product key that’s giving you the 0xC004C003 error.

-In scenarios like the one described above, the only viable fix is to get in contact with a Microsoft Live agent and ask them to troubleshoot the issue for you.
+In scenarios such as the one described above, the only viable solution is to contact a Microsoft Live agent and ask them to troubleshoot the issue for you.

-There are actually multiple ways of getting in contact with a Microsoft support representative, but the quickest way of them all is to simply call the toll-free number associated with the region that you are located in.
+There are actually multiple ways to get in contact with a Microsoft support representative, but the quickest of them all is to simply call the toll-free number associated with the region in which you are located.

-Here’s a list of official country-specific tool-free numbers from Microsoft that you can call.
+Here is a list of official country-specific toll-free numbers from Microsoft that you can call.

 Toll-free numbers that you can call from Microsoft

-Once you get assigned to a human, you will be asked a few security questions to prove that you are indeed the owner of the product key that you are trying to activate.
+Once you are assigned to a human, you will be asked a few security questions to prove that you are indeed the owner of the product key you are trying to activate.

 But once everything checks out and they’re able to confirm that you hold ownership over the product key, they have the power to re-instate or activate the product key to the target machine remotely.